 - salt and freshly ground black pepper

-Heat 1 tbsp oil in a large frying pan.
+- Heat 1 tablespoon oil in a large frying pan.
 Fry the onion gently until just beginning to turn a golden colour, add the garlic and cook for 2 to 3 minutes.

 - Add the pepper and courgette and continue to cook stirring occasionally for about 5 minutes until just softened and just beginning to colour.